 Floyd Mayweather dominated the sport of boxing for two decades, winning world titles in five separate weight classes and retiring undefeated.
 Mayweather definitively put his stamp on this generation of boxing by easily defeating fellow future Hall of Famer Manny Pacquiao in May of 2015.
-Many boxing fans believed the “Pac Man” would prove to be his kryptonite.
+Many boxing fans believed “Pac Man” would prove to be his kryptonite.
 However, Mayweather toyed with him as he had so many others over the course of his prolific career.
-Floyd is the self-proclaimed “Greatest of All-time” and many of his fans stand behind this claim.
-Others believe he is an over-hyped product of cherry picked opposition.
-Which version of history is closer to the truth?
+Floyd is the self-proclaimed “Greatest of All-time”, and many of his fans stand behind this claim.
+Others believe he is an over-hyped product of cherry-picked opposition.

 “Duran looks utterly listless tonight.
 He seems to lack the fire he demonstrated in Montreal just a few short months ago.
 I never thought I would see the great Roberto Duran so completely flummoxed and utterly over-matched.
 We appear to be witnessing a travesty and tragedy of epic proportion.”